How Telehealth is Building A Pathway to Health Care Accessibility

 The ability to live a healthy and sustainable life should inarguably be a human right.
 Health determines many positive outcomes like academic achievement, opportunities, physical and emotional well-being as well as a community’s public health at large.
 However, the pandemic has shed light on inequities in the health care system that limit accessibility.
 For many, health care is tethered to employment, burdened with hefty premiums and offers scattered coverage.
 As the pandemic continues to drive unemployment, millions of Americans whose health care was attached to their jobs are scrambling to find adequate coverage.
 Seven months into the COVID-19 shutdown, and the health care industry is largely adapting to extend service virtually through telehealth.
 The virtual health care practice allows doctors to meet with patients on their own time in a safe and accessible way for things like test results, chronic condition management, mental health treatment and follow-up care.

 In an unprecedented moment that left an additional 5.4 million people without health care during a viral outbreak, the need to provide accessible care while also mitigating exposure to both doctors and patients was an important gap to bridge.
-As United Way of the National Capital area looks to reduce gaps and disparities across areas of health in the community, investing in partnerships that expand telehealth services into communities with chronic health barriers helps the organization reach vulnerable individuals in need of care.
+As United Way of the National Capital Area works to reduce gaps and disparities across community health, investing in partnerships that expand telehealth services into neighborhoods with chronic health barriers helps us reach vulnerable individuals in need of care.
+In addition, programs like the SingleCare Prescription Savings Card further expand access by making essential medications more affordable, ensuring health equity goes beyond just care access to include prescription affordability.

 While accessibility is important to consider, ultimately it doesn’t mean much if there aren’t measurable outcomes.
 Fortunately, there are several notable benefits to telehealth that decisively make a difference in the quality of care.
 With doctors able to schedule appointments one on one in their own time, patients are given more face time with their care provider.
 There are also far less barriers to seeking treatment like transportation costs and time away from work or home.
 With most telehealth provided on mobile devices, patients can access care anywhere they have service or Wi-Fi.
 For patients whose accessibility is limited to their proximity to a care facility, this is an integral expansion of service.